Retirement · July 29, 2021

 Myth #5: It's too late if you didn't start saving in your 20s or 30s

-Building up savings early is ideal, but it's never too late to begin preparing for retirement.
-If you're close to retirement age, the Department of Labor recommends cutting your spending so you have more money available to save.
-You may also want to look into catch-up contributions, which allow people who are over age 50 and enrolled in certain eligible retirement plans to contribute more money than the usual limits.
-Those catch-up contributions for employer-sponsored plans can be up to 33.3% more than the usual limits, allowing you to be more aggressive with your saving strategy.
+You may also want to look into catch-up contributions, which allow people older than 50 and enrolled in certain eligible retirement plans to contribute more money than the traditional limits.
+These catch-up contributions for employer-sponsored plans can be up to 33.3% more than the usual limits, allowing you to be more aggressive with your saving strategy.

 Links to third-party websites may have a privacy policy different from First Citizens Bank and may provide less security than this website.
 First Citizens Bank and its affiliates are not responsible for the products, services and content on any third-party website.